Y chromosome: Degeneration

-By one estimate, the human Y chromosome has lost 1,393 of its 1,438 original genes over the course of its existence, and linear extrapolation of this 1,393-gene loss over 300 million years gives a rate of genetic loss of 4.6 genes per million years.
-Continued loss of genes at the rate of 4.6 genes per million years would result in a Y chromosome with no functional genes – that is the Y chromosome would lose complete function – within the next 10 million years, or half that time with the current age estimate of 160 million years.
+By one estimate, the human Y chromosome has lost 1,393 of its 1,438 original genes throughout its existence, and linear extrapolation of this 1,393-gene loss over 300 million years gives a rate of genetic loss of 4.6 genes per million years.
+Continued loss of genes at this rate would result in a Y chromosome with no functional genes – that is the Y chromosome would lose complete function – within the next 10 million years, or half that time with the current age estimate of 160 million years.
 Comparative genomic analysis reveals that many mammalian species are experiencing a similar loss of function in their heterozygous sex chromosome.
 Degeneration may simply be the fate of all non-recombining sex chromosomes, due to three common evolutionary forces: high mutation rate, inefficient selection, and genetic drift.

-However, comparisons of the human and chimpanzee Y chromosomes (first published in 2005) show that the human Y chromosome has not lost any genes since the divergence of humans and chimpanzees between 6–7 million years ago, and a scientific report in 2012 stated that only one gene had been lost since humans diverged from the rhesus macaque 25 million years ago.
+With a 30% difference between humans and chimpanzees, the Y chromosome is one of the fastest-evolving parts of the human genome.
+However, these changes have been limited to non-coding sequences and comparisons of the human and chimpanzee Y chromosomes (first published in 2005) show that the human Y chromosome has not lost any genes since the divergence of humans and chimpanzees between 6–7 million years ago.
+Additionally, a scientific report in 2012 stated that only one gene had been lost since humans diverged from the rhesus macaque 25 million years ago.
 These facts provide direct evidence that the linear extrapolation model is flawed and suggest that the current human Y chromosome is either no longer shrinking or is shrinking at a much slower rate than the 4.6 genes per million years estimated by the linear extrapolation model.

 High mutation rate

 The human Y chromosome is particularly exposed to high mutation rates due to the environment in which it is housed.
 The Y chromosome is passed exclusively through sperm, which undergo multiple cell divisions during gametogenesis.
 Each cellular division provides further opportunity to accumulate base pair mutations.
 Additionally, sperm are stored in the highly oxidative environment of the testis, which encourages further mutation.
-These two conditions combined put the Y chromosome at a greater opportunity of mutation than the rest of the genome.
+These two conditions combined put the Y chromosome at a greater risk of mutation than the rest of the genome.
 The increased mutation opportunity for the Y chromosome is reported by Graves as a factor 4.8.
 However, her original reference obtains this number for the relative mutation rates in male and female germ lines for the lineage leading to humans.

-The observation that the Y chromosome experiences little meiotic recombination and has an accelerated rate of mutation and degradative change compared to the rest of the genome suggests an evolutionary explanation for the adaptive function of meiosis with respect to the main body of genetic information.
+The observation that the Y chromosome experiences little meiotic recombination and has an accelerated rate of mutation and degradative change compared to the rest of the genome suggests an evolutionary explanation for the adaptive function of meiosis concerning the main body of genetic information.
 Brandeis proposed that the basic function of meiosis (particularly meiotic recombination) is the conservation of the integrity of the genome, a proposal consistent with the idea that meiosis is an adaptation for repairing DNA damage.